Quasi-Monte Carlo with Domain Transformation for Efficient Fourier Pricing of Multi-Asset Options: Numerical Experiments and Results

 \section{Numerical Experiments and Results}

-This section presents the results of numerical experiments conducted for pricing multi-asset European basket put with equal weights (i.e., $w_i = \frac{1}{d}$), spread call, call on minimum (call on min), and cash-or-nothing (CON) call options.
+This section presents the results of numerical experiments conducted for pricing multi-asset European basket put options with equal weights (i.e., $w_i = \frac{1}{d}$), spread call, call on minimum (call on min), and cash-or-nothing (CON) call options.
 Table~\ref{table:payoffs} presents the scaled version of these payoffs and their Fourier transforms.
-These payoff functions adhere to the assumption outlined in \ref{ass:Assumptions on the payoff}.
+These payoff functions adhere to Assumption \ref{ass:Assumptions on the payoff}.
 Further details on their derivation are provided in \cite{eberlein2010analysis, hubalek2005variance, hurd2010fourier}. \FloatBarrier

 \FloatBarrier